Orion1163/-ASGI-in-Django/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install the required dependencies using pip install -r requirements.txt.
+3. Install the required dependencies.
 4. Run the Daphne server using the command daphne -b 0.0.0.0 -p 8000 myproject.asgi:application.
 5. Access the deployed application at http://localhost:8000 in your web browser.